-The cumulative mass distribution of the OB associations, derived by massive-star counts extrapolated with an IMF, roughly follows a power law, similar to what is found for the compact clusters, and HII regions (Hodge 1986a, 1986b).
-Studies of stellar clusters in the MW, Magellanic Clouds, and nearby galaxies, mostly concur that the cluster mass function follows one (or more) power law(s), and it can be described as $dN/dM{\rm cl} \approx M{\rm cl}^{\beta}$ .
-Fairly consistent values have been found for $\beta$ , of about -2 (e.g., Zhang & Fall 1999, for clusters in the $10^4$ - $10^6 M{\odot}$ mass range in the Antennae; Lada & Lada 2003, for clusters in the 50-1000 $M{\odot}$ range, in the solar neighborhood).
+The cumulative mass distribution of the OB associations, derived by massive-star counts extrapolated with an IMF, roughly follows a power law, similar to what is found for the compact clusters, and HII regions (Hodge 1986a,Hodge 1986b).
+Studies of stellar clusters in the Milky Way, Magellanic Clouds, and nearby galaxies, mostly concur that the cluster mass function follows one [or more] power law(s), and it can be described as $dN/dM{cl}\approx M{cl}^{\beta}$.
+Fairly consistent values have been found for β , of about -2 (e.g. Zhang & Fall 1999, for clusters in the $10^4-10^6M{\odot}$ mass range in the Antennae, Lada & Lada 2003, for clusters in the $50-1000M{\odot}$ range, in the solar neighborhood).
 Such slope is quite adequate also for representing the mass distribution of the OB associations (Figure 12, right); however, there is also an indication that the slope depends on the spatial scale (more or less compact) probed.
-A power-law distribution has also been found for the mass spectrum of molecular clouds, with typical $\beta$ values around -1.6 (e.g., Muller et al. 2008; Blitz et al. 2007).
-Available spatial resolution of molecular and atomic gas maps is at best comparable to the GALEX resolution (>10-20 pc in M31); therefore resolution effects may also bias comparison among multi-wavelength results.
-The total hot-star count in our OB associations translates into a total stellar mass of $\gtrsim 0.6-0.8 \times 10^6 \, M{\odot}$ recently formed in our sampled fields, by extrapolating the hot-star counts with a Kroupa (2001) IMF.
-Several caveats must be kept in mind: this number strongly depends on the assumed type of selective extinction (which could be constrained by follow-up spectroscopy), and analysis, as discussed in previous sections and exemplified in Table 4; we assumed a constant completeness limit of the hot-star counts (when estimated reddening is accounted for) in all fields, but again this depends on the reddening results; uncertainties in the hot-star counts derive from the presence of populations with a range of young ages, and from our $T{\rm eff}$ values, which are possibly overestimated for a fraction of the sources; we assumed a constant mass range when extrapolating the hot-star counts to derive the total mass, but the upper mass limit may vary (this has a small effect on the total mass); the hot-star counts may be underestimated due to unresolved binaries.
-In addition, our fields selectively targeted star-forming regions, and are not representative of the average star formation density across the disk, but rather of the most active environments.
+A power-law distribution has also been found for the mass spectrum of molecular clouds, with typical β values around -1.6 (e.g. Muller et al. 2008, Blitz et al. 2006).
+Available spatial resolution of molecular and atomic gas maps is at best comparable to the GALEX resolution (>10-20pc in M31), therefore resolution effects may also bias comparison among multi-wavelength results.
+The total hot-star count in our OB associations translates into a total stellar mass of $\gtrsim 0.6$ -0.8 x $10^6 M{\odot}$ recently formed in our sampled fields, by extrapolating the hot-star counts with a Kroupa (2001) IMF.
+Several caveats must be kept in mind: this number strongly depend on the assumed type of selective extinction (which could be constrained by follow-up spectroscopy), and analysis, as discussed in previous sections and exemplified in Table 4; we assumed a constant completeness limit of the hot-star counts (when estimated reddening is accounted for) in all fields, but again this depends on the reddening results; uncertainties in the hot-star counts derive from presence of populations with a range of young ages, and from our $T{\rm eff}$ values which are possibly overestimated for a fraction of the sources; we assumed a constant mass range when extrapolating the hot-star counts to derive the total mass, but the upper mass limit may vary (this has a small effect on the total mass); the hot-star counts may be underestimated due to unresolved binaries.
+In addition, our fields selectively targeted star-forming regions, and are not representative of the average star-formation density across the disk, but rather of the most active environments.

-While our present HST program targeted the most conspicuous star-forming regions, and therefore only represent conditions favorable to intense star formation, the PHAT program (Dalcanton et al. 2012) will map with HST a large portion of the M31 disk, with deeper photometry in the optical and IR bands, plus one UV filter (WFC3/UVIS F275W), eventually enabling a comparison with the sparse interarm regions.
-Preliminary results (L. Bianchi et al. 2012, in preparation) suggest environmental differences in the properties of the OB associations, but a meaningful comparison can be performed only when enough area coverage will become available from the PHAT survey (OB associations are rare in the interarm regions).
-Our present catalog provides complementary information with more insight on the hottest (bright) stars in UV filters, to be compared with the deeper (and extended to redder objects and lower main sequence masses) CMDs from PHAT, in selected regions.
+While our present HST program targeted the most conspicuous star-forming regions, and therefore only represent conditions favourable to intense star formation, the PHAT program (Dalcanton et al. 2012) will map with HST a large portion of the M31 disk, with deeper photometry in optical and IR bands, plus one UV filter (WFC3/UVIS F275W) eventually enabling a comparison with the sparse inter-arm regions.
+Preliminary results (Bianchi et al. in preparation) suggest environmental differences in the properties of the OB associations, but a meaningful comparison can be performed only when enough area coverage will become available from the PHAT survey (OB associations are rare in the inter-arm regions).
+Our present catalog provides complementary information with more insight on the hottest (bright) stars in UV filters, to be compared with the deeper (and extended to redder objects, and lower main sequence masses) CMDs from PHAT, in selected regions.